-Availability Displays the minimum average availability calculated from both the Application Server Availability and selected entity were available.

-Connectivity values.

-Application Server Availability Displays the percentage of time (over the selected time period) that the application servers of the were available.

-Connectivity Displays the percentage of time (over the selected time period) that the locales defined for the system
+- Availability.
+Displays the minimum average availability calculated from both the Application Server Availability and Connectivity values. - Application Server Availability.
+Displays the percentage of time (over the selected time period) that the application servers of the selected entity were available. - Connectivity.
+Displays the percentage of time (over the selected time period) that the locales defined for the system were available.